wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

     *   (a) in a District Court; or

-    *   (b) before the Liquor Licensing Authority, a District Licensing Agency, or any other Commission, Inquiry, Board, or Tribunal.
+    *   (b) before the Alcohol Regulatory and Licensing Authority, a licensing committee, or any other Commission, Inquiry, Board, or Tribunal.

-    Compare: 1958 No 109 [s 40][222]
+    Compare: 1958 No 109 [s 40][224]

+    Section 45(b): amended, on 18 December 2013, by [section 417(1)][225] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

 ##### 46 Police dogs may accompany Police dog handlers